allind/EukDetect/README.md

 **Edit the config file**

-Copy the default_configfile.yml to your_configfile.yml
+Copy the default_configfile.yml to your_configfile.yml.
+Change all parameters in the config file as described.

 **Run modes**